ffalor/flask-githubapplication/README.md

 Inside the function, you can access the received request via the conveniently named `request` variable.
 You can access its payload by simply getting it: `request.payload`

 You can find a complete example (containing this cruel_closer function), in the samples folder of this repo.
 It is a fully functioning flask Github App.
-Try to guess what it does!

 #### Run it locally